codesapienbe/meeting-notes/README.md

 ## API Endpoints

-- `POST /transcribe` - Upload an audio file for transcription
+- `POST /transcribe` - Upload a meeting audio file for transcription
   - Optional query parameters:
     - `language`: Language code (e.g., 'tr' for Turkish, 'en' for English)
     - `initial_prompt`: Custom prompt to guide the transcription
     - `save_output`: Whether to save the output to a JSON file (default: false)

-- `POST /summarize` - Summarize a text
+- `POST /summarize` - Summarize meeting notes

 - `GET /task/{task_id}` - Check the status of a task